cinnData/DataSci/Examples/Example - Barcelona Airbnb listings.md

 * `host_since`, the date of the host's first listing in Airbnb, as yyyy-mm-dd.

 * `name`, the listing's name.
-A minimal description (maximum 35 characters) of the place, intended to be appealing, such as 'Centric Bohemian next Ramblas\&Macba'.
+A minimal description (maximum 35 characters) of the place, intended to be appealing, such as 'Centric Bohemian next Ramblas & Macba'.

 * `neighbourhood`, the neighbourhood (barrio) of the listing.
 The neighbourhoods are sourced from the city.